sakshcc/role_based_aichatbot/README.md

 ## 🧩 Problem Background

-**FinSolve Technologies**, a leading FinTech provider, has recently faced growing communication delays, scattered document access, and siloed teams across departments like Finance, HR, Marketing, and Engineering.

-These inefficiencies blocked quick decision-making and slowed strategic execution.
+**FinSolve Technologies**,  a leading FinTech company, was experiencing communication delays and fragmented document access across teams like Finance, HR, Marketing, Engineering, and C-Level Executives.
+These issues led to slower decision-making and operational inefficiencies, as teams lacked a centralized, secure way to access internal knowledge specific to their roles.

-To fix this **Tony Sharma**, the company's Chief Innovation Officer, launched an AI transformation project and reached out to **Peter Pandey**, an AI Engineer ready to apply cutting-edge retrieval-augmented generation (RAG) techniques using LLMs.

-> 🎯 Tony’s(Me) Vision:
-> “Build an AI assistant that gives the right data to the right team securely and on demand.”

 ---

 ## 🧠 Solution Overview
+To address this issue, an internal AI chatbot was developed using Retrieval Augmented Generation (RAG) and Role-Based Access Control (RBAC).
+It ensures that every user receives accurate, secure, and role-relevant information instantly.

 This chatbot solves FinSolve's data access problem using:
 - 🧠 **RAG (Retrieval-Augmented Generation)** via LLaMA 3 (Ollama)
 - 🔐 **Role-Based Filtering** at the vector search level
 - ⚡ **FastAPI + Streamlit** for interactive chat and login
-- 🧾 **Markdown documents** stored per department with metadata
+- 🧾 **Documents** stored per department with metadata

 ---